 Award flights always have at least a small fee associated with them.
-When booking a United flight with United miles, you can simply pay with your United credit card to get the free checked bag benefit.
+When booking a United flight with United miles, you can simply pay that fee with your United credit card to get the free checked bag benefit.
 But what if you book a United flight not with United miles, but with partner miles?

 United’s page “Free checked bags for eligible United MileagePlus Chase Cardmembers” has this to say about award tickets:

-Add your United MileagePlus account number to your reservation
+How to add your United MileagePlus account number to your reservation

 Once your award ticket is booked, it is usually possible to change the frequent flyer number on the reservation after the fact.
 One good tool for doing so is the Lufthansa website.
 Find your reservation by using the record locator from your award booking and then click to view passenger details to change the reservation to your United frequent flyer number.